rzhilkibaev/cfgen/README.md

 [![Build Status](https://travis-ci.org/rzhilkibaev/cfgen.png?branch=master)](https://travis-ci.org/rzhilkibaev/cfgen)

 # cfgen
 This tool allows you to generate a config file from a template and source configuration files.
-Variables in the source configuration files are evaluated every time the tool is executed which allows you to resolve them dynamically yousing system shell.
+Variables in the source configuration files are evaluated every time the tool is executed which allows you to resolve them dynamically using system shell.

 # Problem
 You need to run a build tool `build` that requires a configuration file `build.cfg`.